9. Database access

 This method has two signatures:

-- IDbTransaction BeginTransaction(): starts a transaction and returns the IDbTransaction object used to control it
+- IDbTransaction BeginTransaction() : starts a transaction and returns the IDbTransaction to control it

-- IDbTransaction BeginTransaction(IsolationLevel level): additionally specifies the desired isolation level for the transaction. level takes its values from the following enumeration:
+- IDbTransaction BeginTransaction(IsolationLevel level) : also specifies the level of sealing required for the transaction. level takes its values from the following enumeration:

-Once the transaction has started, it is controlled by the IDbTransaction object, an interface whose P properties and M methods we will use as follows:
+Once the transaction has been started, it is controlled by the IDbTransaction, an interface with the following P properties and M methods:

 Name | Type | Role |